Supporting Renewable Energy

 The Greens continue to stand with communities fighting against proposed new and expanded coal mines.

 Hazelwood power station is the dirtiest power plant in Australia, and the third-dirtiest in the world.
-After a long community campaign, Hazelwood is now closing.
+After a long community campaign, Hazelwood has now closed.

 Neither the Victorian Labor Government or the Federal Coalition Government have a plan for the fair phase-out of all polluting coal plants.